ballerina-platform/ballerina-dev-website/contribution-guide.md

 For more information, go to [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).

-## Accepting the Contributor License Agreement
+## Accept the Contributor License Agreement

 You need to Accept the Ballerina Contributor License Agreement (CLA) here when prompted by GitHub while sending your first Pull Request (PR).
 Subsequent PRs will not require CLA acceptance.

 If the CLA gets changed for some (unlikely) reason, you will be presented with the new CLA text when sending your first PR after the change.

-## Proposing changes to Ballerina
+## Propose changes to Ballerina

 Start the discussion on the changes you propose in the [Ballerina-Dev Google Group](https://groups.google.com/forum/#!forum/ballerina-dev).
-Once there is enough consensus around the proposal, you will likely be asked to file an issue in GitHub and label it as 'Proposal' to continue a detailed discussion there.
+Once there is enough consensus around the proposal, you will likely be asked to file an issue on GitHub and label it as 'Proposal' to continue a detailed discussion there.